barumau/pandunia/eng/index.md

 **sal, dunia!**
 – Hello, world!

-Welcome to learn about Pandunia, the evenly global helping language!
+Welcome to learn about Pandunia, a little language that wants to help the whole world!

 ![](http://www.pandunia.info/grafe/halo_dunia.png "halo dunia!")
 <small>Image designed by [Freepik](http://www.freepik.com)</small>

 ## What is Pandunia?

+Pandunia is a little constructed language.
+It is here to help people who speak different languages to talk together.
-Pandunia is a globally sourced constructed language that combines a simple grammar and international words from all continents into one language.
+It is a globally sourced language that brings together words from all over the world.
+It has a simple structure and very little grammar.

 Pandunia is a helping language for world-wide use.
 It is an easy language that people can use to talk with each other